DanThePutzer/python-basics/README.md

 **• SQLite** - Messing around with SQLite and getting to know the basics

+**• Own Tries** - Some of my own (not very successful) implementations of simple algorithms from scratch

 - - - -

 ### Links To Resources: ###